Sierra Juárez, Oaxaca: Vegetation

 The tropical evergreen forest is dominated by evergreen trees 30–40 m tall, with abundant lianas and tropical epiphytes.
 Pine and pine-oak forests, at a height from 1,600–2,800 m have evergreen trees 25–40 m tall, with grasses dominating the lower stratum.
 Oak forests at a height from 2,000–2,500 m grow in areas with relatively lower rainfall that have a dry season in summer.
 The oak forests are found in the western, inland part of the sierra to the Rio Grande Basin.

 Animals

-A species of alligator lizard, Mesaspis juarezi, is endemic to and named after the Sierra Juárez mountain range.
+A species of alligator lizard, Abronia juarezi, is endemic to and named after the Sierra Juárez mountain range.

 People

 The Sierra Juárez is the land of the Sierra Zapotecs, of whom President Benito Juárez was one of the most famous.

 The Zapotecs of the Sierra Norte, who call themselves the bene xon, are one of three major Zapotec regions in southern Mexico.
 The other three reside in the Isthmus of Tehuantepec, the Valles Centrales region and the Sierra Madre Oriental.
 The bene xon divide into four sub-cultures: Cajonos, El Rincón, Ixtlán and Choapan.

 Other indigenous people include the Chinantec, Mixe and Mixtec.